 Hmmmm when Elaine refers to my fabulous climbers I suspect it is sisterly code for ‘you need a machete to get to the front door come September’ .

-At the moment it is a rather magnificent battle between three heavyweights; trumpet vine Campsis radicans, Magnolia grandiflora ‘Exmouth‘ and decorative vine Vitis vinifera ‘Purpurea’.
-Any gentle little late flowering clematis would be trampled underfoot by this gang.
+At the moment it is a rather magnificent battle between three heavyweights; trumpet vine Campsis radicans, Magnolia grandiflora ‘Exmouth‘ and decorative vine Vitis vinifera ‘Purpurea’ (see feature pic).
+Any gentle little late-flowering clematis would be trampled underfoot by this gang.

 Yes well, you can depend on me to lower the bar and in Scotland we’re focused more on a ‘handsome is as handsome does’ ethos.
-Folks, in amongst all the glitzy recommendations of Growbags #1 and 2 you could do worse than start with a good stout ivy.
+Folks, in amongst all the glitzy recommendations of E and L you could do worse than start with a good stout ivy.

-Ours, I think Hedera colchica ‘Dentata Variegata’, remains handsomely robust all year and provides a home for hosts of roosting birds and, as you can see, vast numbers of creepy crawlies (entomological communities to Laura).
-In fact, following our wedding party here at the weekend, it’s doubtless gathered a few beer cans and prosecco bottles in its dense foliage without making any outward fuss.
-An excellent addition to any garden.
-The assumption that ivy will dig into your brickwork or disrupt the foundations seems foundless to me.
-Just keep it under control like any climber, yah?
+Ours, I think Hedera colchica ‘Dentata Variegata’, remains handsomely robust all year and provides a home for hosts of roosting birds and, as you can see, vast numbers of creepy crawlies (entomological communities to Laura), and no sign yet of it digging into the brickwork or the other terrible things ivy is supposed to do.

-I regularly tipped gallons of fertilised water into it and it produced lovely chocolatey/clarety flowers all through August although admittedly it looks a bit moth-eaten now.
-I find clematis in general to be much more stout-hearted than their often fragile appearance suggests – excellent Growbag qualities.
+My best late climber here in Scotland?
+Well Clematis ‘Kermesina’ has withstood the wind and produced lovely chocolatey/clarety flowers all through August.
+In fact I find clematis in general to be much more stout-hearted than their often fragile appearance suggests – excellent Growbag qualities.